College Factual by our College Data Analytics Team

 Master’s Degree 6.8%

 Most workers in medical assisting have at least a associate degree.
-View the chart below to get an idea of what degree level most of those in allied health and medical assisting services careers have.
+See the chart below for the most common degree level workers in allied health & medical assisting services have received.

 undefined